 60 days for not detectably pregnant cattle, from the date of the procedure or collection of blood sample.

-1.4.8 Cattle with horns must only be sourced for export or exported if the: solid non-vascular tip has been removed to a diameter of 3cm (or less if the horn vasculature does not allow) and horns have a blunt horn end; and
+1.4.8 Cattle with horns must only be sourced for export or exported if the solid non-vascular tip has been removed to a diameter of 3cm (or less if the horn vasculature does not allow) and horns have a blunt horn end; and

-horns are no longer than 12cm in length at the time of export, unless otherwise provided in a long-horned livestock management plan approved in writing by the department.
+horns are no longer than 12cm in length at the time of export, unless otherwise provided in a long-horned livestock management plan approved in writing by the department; or

+horns are longer than 12cm in length at the time of export and are pointing downwards parallel to the face and do not show signs consistent with the rejection criteria specified in Table 1.

 1.5 Deer sourcing and export criteria